 Connaught Gallery, Albermarle St, Piccadilly

-I am about the everyday, its immediate and instantaneous beauty and the bigger social and sentimental feelings an everyday object or event can evoke.
+The work explores the beauty of the everyday and the broader issues that come into and are evoked by the familiar.
+She is all about looking and observing what’s around her.
 It is about noticing, enjoying and celebrating the mundane objects, social interactions and scenes of the everyday that are relatable to and form the bulk of our existence, and therefore the important ones - not so much the grand events in life .
-I am all about looking and observing what’s around me.
-The aim of the work is to capture the beauty of a moment through the representation of everyday objects, observed patterns and colour, scenes and people, and then to instigate questions and memories of a bigger issue.
-They are depicting moments that are both personal and shared experiences.
+The aim of the work is to capture the beauty of a moment through the representation of everyday objects, observed patterns and colour, scenes and people, and then to instigate questions and memories of a bigger issue, depicting moments that are both personal and shared experiences.
 The work isn’t supposed to be idealistic or dictatorial.

 We are all naturally drawn to different objects or scenes that come to us on a daily basis.
-Having worked in the world of fashion and textiles I find myself drawn to pattern within daily life - a bus seat pattern in India, (India will always occupy a place in my heart ) or on a train to Southend, mismatched fabric seat covers in a bar in Greece.
-I am often inspired by and draw upon social issues or objects that relate to that which are going on in my personal life.
+Having worked in the world of fashion and textiles she finds herself drawn to pattern within daily life - a bus seat pattern in India ( India will always occupy a place in her heart ) or on a train to Southend, mismatched fabric seat covers in a bar in Greece.
+She is often inspired by and draws upon social issues or objects that relate to that which are going on in her personal life.
 A life that is changing with the passage of time.